FredEkstrand/EnhanceGroupBox/README.md

 The Enhanced GroupBox control is a collection of features from several presented custom versions of the GroupBox control into a single control.

 ## Features
 * Rendering of the GroupBox border no longer follows the groove effect.
-Borders can be colored and with can be set.
+Borders can now have their color and width set.
 * Border rendering can have dash styles.
 * Border rendering can have LineCap styles.
 * Text can be placed top left, top right, top center, bottom left, bottom right, and bottom center.